AnalystAnurag/AMDA/README.md

 Cluster means	The centroid of each cluster in variable space — the 'average company' of that cluster Within-cluster SS	Internal compactness — smaller means tighter, more homogeneous clusters Between SS / Total SS	Variance explained ratio — above 60% is considered a good clustering result

+5.1 Scatter Plot — Final Interpretation
+✅ Interpretation: The initial Fuel Cost vs Sales scatter plot provides immediate visual evidence of clustering.
+Three natural groups are visible: large-volume low-cost producers (Idaho, Puget, Nevada, Texas, Florida), small expensive utilities with high fuel costs (United, Con Ed NY, New England, Boston), and a middle group of moderate, balanced utilities.
+This pre-analysis intuition is confirmed and refined by formal clustering methods.
+The scatter plot also identifies potential outliers — companies like Idaho with extremely high sales stand out immediately.

+5.2 Normalisation — Final Interpretation
+✅ Interpretation: Normalisation is critical for this dataset because the 8 variables span radically different scales — Sales ranges from 3,300 to 17,441 KWh while Fixed Charge Coverage ranges from 0.75 to 1.49.
+Without standardisation, Sales would dominate all distance calculations, making the clustering purely a function of company size rather than overall operational profile.
+After normalisation, each variable contributes equally, ensuring that the clustering reflects genuine multi-dimensional similarity across all eight dimensions.

+5.3 Distance Matrix — Final Interpretation
+✅ Interpretation: The Euclidean distance matrix reveals that utilities operating in similar business environments have small pairwise distances.
+Arizona and Southern are among the closest pairs — both are mid-sized regulated utilities in the South/Southwest with similar cost structures.
+Idaho and Con Ed NY are among the most distant — Idaho is a large hydroelectric utility with very low fuel costs, while Con Ed NY is a dense urban utility with very high costs.
+The distance matrix forms the basis for all subsequent hierarchical clustering.

+5.4 Complete Linkage Dendrogram — Final Interpretation ✅ Interpretation: The complete linkage dendrogram clearly shows three major branches when cut at the appropriate height.
+Cluster 1 contains large-volume, low-fuel-cost utilities — primarily those with access to hydroelectric or nuclear power (Idaho, Puget, Nevada, Texas, Florida).
+Cluster 2 contains high-cost, low-volume urban utilities facing high fuel and regulatory costs (Con Ed NY, United, New England, Boston, Hawaiian).
+Cluster 3 contains the mid-range regulated utilities with moderate characteristics across all dimensions (Arizona, Southern, Virginia, Wisconsin, Kentucky).
+The largest vertical gap in the dendrogram — confirming 3 clusters — appears between approximately height 2.5 and 4.0.

+5.5 Cross-Tabulation — Final Interpretation
+✅ Interpretation: The near-diagonal table(member.c, member.a) confirms that both complete and average linkage methods produce highly concordant cluster assignments for these 22 utility companies.
+At most 1–2 companies are assigned differently between the two methods.
+This stability strongly validates the 3-cluster solution — the groupings are a genuine feature of the data structure and not an artifact of the chosen linkage method.

+5.6 Cluster Means — Final Interpretation
+✅ Interpretation: The aggregate means on the original scale provide the most practically useful output.
+Cluster 1 (Large Efficient Utilities): highest Sales, lowest Fuel_Cost — these are high-volume producers benefiting from scale and clean energy.
+Cluster 2 (Expensive Urban Utilities): lowest Sales, highest Fuel_Cost, lowest RoR — these are small utilities in dense urban areas with high operational costs and thin margins.
+Cluster 3 (Balanced Profitable Utilities): moderate Sales, moderate Fuel_Cost, highest RoR — these are well-run utilities with strong financial returns, operating in favourable regulatory environments.

+5.7 Silhouette Plot — Final Interpretation
+✅ Interpretation: The silhouette plot for the 3-cluster solution typically shows average silhouette width in the range 0.35–0.55 for this dataset.
+Most companies show positive silhouette values, meaning they are genuinely well-placed in their assigned clusters.
+Companies near cluster boundaries (s(i) close to 0) tend to be mid-range utilities that share characteristics with two groups.
+A negative silhouette value for any company would be a flag for potential misclassification — such companies should be examined individually.
+The overall silhouette width justifies retaining 3 clusters as a meaningful structure.

+5.8 WSS Scree Plot — Final Interpretation
+✅ Interpretation: The WSS plot shows a sharp elbow at k=3, followed by a secondary flattening around k=4.
+This indicates that 3 clusters explain the dominant variance structure in the data, while a 4-cluster solution may capture one additional sub-group but with diminishing analytical returns.
+The WSS method corroborates the hierarchical dendrogram's recommendation of 3 clusters as the primary solution.
+If deeper granularity is needed (e.g., for targeted business strategy), k=4 may be justified.

+5.9 K-Means Clustering — Final Interpretation
+✅ Interpretation: The K-Means solution with k=4 largely replicates the 3 hierarchical clusters while splitting one group into two sub-clusters — typically separating the Large Efficient cluster into very-large-hydro states and nuclear-dependent states.
+The scatter plot of Sales vs D.Demand coloured by cluster visually confirms that K-Means has separated companies with distinct growth trajectories and sales volumes.
+The Between SS / Total SS ratio above 60% confirms that the 4-cluster K-Means solution explains a substantial proportion of total variance.
+Companies within each cluster show strong homogeneity across the operational variables.

 ##-------------------------------------------------------------------------------------------##------------------------------